Heaven Help Us: Plot

 The relationship between Dunn and Danni further develops, culminating in a kiss under the boardwalk at the beach.
 One day, during one of the Brothers' routine raids, Danni takes a stand and locks them out.
 The Brothers leave, but later contact social services.
 A few days later, Dunn and his friends see police cars and a few of the Brothers surrounding the soda fountain door as Danni's father is led out in handcuffs.
 Dunn rushes in and finds that social workers are preparing to take Danni away.
 A shaken Dunn takes Danni in his arms.
 Weeping, she wants him to promise that he won't be sad over her departure.

 An angry Rooney develops another prank with the help of Caesar, Williams and Corbett to get back at the Brothers for having Danni taken away.
 The boys sneak onto school grounds at night and cut the head off the statue of St. Basil.
 During a school assembly the next day, Rooney presents Dunn with a duffel bag containing the missing head.
-Brother Constance sees the bag and accosts the boys into the gym, where Constance hits Corbett and Williams with a leather strap in an attempt to extract a confession for the vandalism.
+Brother Constance sees the bag and accosts the boys into the gym, where Constance hits Corbet and Williams with a leather strap in an attempt to extract a confession for the vandalism.
 Caesar presents Constance with a doctor's note, presumably to exempt him from corporal punishment.
 Constance drags the cowering Caesar to the floor, beating him with the strap.
 Dunn angrily shoves Constance to the floor and then flees, with Constance and the other boys following him.
 The chase ends in the auditorium during the assembly.
 Constance backhands Dunn and calls him a bastard.
 Dunn then retaliates by delivering an uppercut to Constance, knocking him to the floor and causing pandemonium as the student body rises to its feet and cheers.

 Thadeus suspends all five boys for two weeks.
 He then presents Constance, who he claims started the altercation, with an order that he be transferred to another assignment where he will not work with children.
 The five boys walk out of the school downtrodden, but then joyfully realize that they will not have to attend school for two weeks.